I took kayaking lessons recently for the first time. My, what a different perspective I’ve got of a place I’ve loved for 23 years!

 As a gift, I treated three relatives to a class with me.
 Our ages ranged across three generations from me to a tween with two clever women in between.

-While the two clever women had paddled kayaks before (one down the Sabalos River in Nicaragua through ferocious fish and the other around this very lake), none of us knew any techniques.
+While the two clever women had paddled kayaks before, none of us knew any techniques.

 So, the young man and the young woman from the county recreation department taught us.